sitraj/Proxy/README.md

-# Proxy
+# HTTP and HTTPS Proxy

-sslproxy.py - Web Application Proxy and XSS Scanner
+sslproxy.py - Web Application Proxy

 A tool by Shounak Itraj